AvinandanBose/C_Plus_Plus_Intermediate_II/README.md

 <dataType> arrayName[<row size>][<column size>]

 `````
 <h3>Two Dimensional Array is structured in such a way that it takes first number of rows and then number of columns and store value accordingly in a physically adjacent memory location.
 It is also called as "Array of Arrays".
-One depict it as table like in Relational Database or like Matrix format to perform some mathematical operations.</h3>
+One may depict it as table like in Relational Database or like Matrix format to perform some mathematical operations.</h3>
 <img src="https://user-images.githubusercontent.com/38869235/186323357-b8a92707-3da3-443b-bc4d-c26ba71d5797.png">
 <h3><ins>Examples based on One-Dimensional Array</ins></h3>
 <ul>